 - There is NO AUDIENCE, we don’t keep score, and no one wins or loses.
 All the teams quiz each other at once, and will try to answer one question about each book.

 - Each participant will earn a gift certificate to Scattered Books, and then we party!

 - Form a team of 3 or 4 people, and choose a name for your team.

-- Choose one member as the contact person with the library, who will be responsible for sharing any messages (usually email) between the library and the rest of the team.
+- Choose one adult as the contact person with the library, who will be responsible for sharing any messages (usually email) between the library and the rest of the team.

 - Fill out one registration form per team at the library, including the Team Name.